ugr-sail/sinergym/CONTRIBUTING.md

 https://github.com/jajimer/sinergym main branch.
 Please, follow our pull request template for this purpose (it will appear in text box so you only have to complete it).

+You can create a pull request when the issue is not finished yet and work on it.
+If you prefer to work in this way, please, select [Draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) and select *ready for review* when you are ready.

 If you are not familiar with creating a Pull Request, here are some guides:
 - http://stackoverflow.com/questions/14680711/how-to-do-a-github-pull-request
 - https://help.github.com/articles/creating-a-pull-request/